DriveVLA-W0: World Models Amplify Data Scaling Law in Autonomous Driving: Introduction

 However, this scaling potential is largely unrealized due to a critical challenge: the immense model size of VLA models is met with extremely sparse supervisory signals.
 The standard paradigm involves fine-tuning these VLM models solely on expert actions.
 This tasks the model with mapping high-dimensional sensory inputs to a few low-dimensional control signals (e.g., waypoints).
 This creates a severe ``\emph{supervision deficit}''.
 This deficit prevents the model from learning rich world representations, a fundamental limitation that cannot be overcome by simply increasing the volume of action-only training data.
 In fact, we observe that without sufficient supervision, large VLA models can even underperform smaller, specialized BEV models.

-To address this supervision deficit, we propose a new training paradigm that uses world modeling~\citep{law, univla, worldvla, chen2024drivinggpt} as a powerful form of self-supervision to supplement the sparse action signal.
+To address this supervision deficit, we harness the power of world modeling~\citep{law, univla, worldvla, chen2024drivinggpt}, integrating it as a dense self-supervised objective to supplement the sparse action signal.
 By tasking the model with predicting future images, we generate a dense and rich supervisory signal at every timestep.
 This objective forces the model to learn the underlying dynamics of the environment and build a rich, predictive world representation.
 To validate the effectiveness of our approach, we implement it across the two dominant VLA architectural families, which are primarily differentiated by their visual representation: discrete tokens versus continuous features.
 For VLAs that represent images as discrete visual tokens, world modeling is a natural extension.
 We propose an autoregressive world model to predict the sequence of discrete visual tokens of future images.
 For VLAs that operate on continuous features, this task is more challenging as they lack a visual vocabulary, making a direct next-token prediction approach infeasible.
 To bridge this gap, we introduce a diffusion world model that generates future image pixels conditioned on the vision and action features produced at the current frame.